etwernerMIDS/Data_Analysis/Projects/Alliance_Analysis/README.md

 * a [Visualizations](https://github.com/etwernerMIDS/Data_Analysis/tree/master/Projects/Alliance_Analysis/Visualizations) folder

-These are example outputs from code, written in RStudio using ggplot2.
+These are resulting outputs from code written with intention of better understanding alliances through data analysis.
 Each visualization helps to more easily understand the complex relationship between states in relation to their status in an alliance.

 * an [Overall Report](https://github.com/etwernerMIDS/Data_Analysis/blob/master/Projects/Alliance_Analysis/Math_111A_Final_Report_Erin_W.pdf)